Introduction

 We will consider the following graphical model,

-where at time \(t\), \(s_t\) represents the environment’s (hidden) state, \(x_t\) a partial observation of this state, and \(a_t\) an action.
+where \(s_t\) represents the environment’s (hidden) state, \(x_t\) a partial observation of this state, and \(a_t\) an action, at time \(t\).
 For simplicity we have made a Markov assumption on how the hidden states evolve.
-The dependency \(s_t \to a_t\) is because the ideal action \(a_t\) ultimately depends only on the current environment state \(s_t\) (given the Markov assumption).
+The dependency \(s_t \to a_t\) is because the optimal action \(a_t\) (we define optimality further below) ultimately depends only on the current environment state \(s_t\), given the Markov assumption.
 The associated probabilistic decomposition (up to time \(t\)) is

 \[p(s_{1:t}, x_{1:t}, a_{1:t}) = \prod_{\tau=1}^{t} p(s_{\tau}\mid s_{\tau-1}, a_{\tau-1}) p(x_{\tau}\mid s_{\tau}) p(a_{\tau}\mid s_{\tau})\]

+where \(p(s_1|s_0, a_0) \equiv p(s_1)\).
 We can interpret:

 • \(p(s_{\tau}\mid s_{\tau-1}, a_{\tau-1})\) as the environment’s transition dynamics; a description of how the environment’s state evolves over time.